mazurasdf/MERN_May2022/README.md

-# Welcome to MERN March 2022!
+# Welcome to MERN May 2022!
 with your gracious host: @mazurasdf
 [link to youtube playlist here](https://www.youtube.com/playlist?list=PLBZwc4aWOVuLia2rMK9mysfYuVfw7DHzn)